LibreBooking/app/plugins/Authentication/Apache/Readme.txt

 =======================
-Setting up the Apache Authentication plugin for Booked Scheduler
+Setting up the Apache Authentication plugin for LibreBooking
 =======================

 The authentication is done by the Apache server.
 The username is obtained